Staying SafeFrequently Asked Questions

 How much time will it take for me to master the techniques you teach?

-Practices for staying safe are like any other habit—some people master them quickly, and some people take longer… But anyone can start seeing benefits right away!
+Practices for staying safe are like any other habit—some people master them quickly… some people take longer… after 40 years I have developed a method of teaching that will have you feeling/seeing the benefits after your very first coaching/training session… You WILL feel more confident and empowered.
 In the end, the more consistently you practice my principles, the quicker you’ll be able to access that confident and clear-headed place inside your mind.

-How quickly you pick up my techniques also depends on your learning style.
+How quickly you master my techniques also depends on your learning style.
 If you prefer to learn through self-study, my book Right Foot First will probably be your quickest choice.
 If you’re a hands-on learner, you might benefit from booking a training session.

 Which self-defense techniques are best for women?